webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

    Flipping the data is common enough that there are even options when loading textures from images, videos, and canvases to flip the data for you.

+## magFilter

-In the example above we set the sampler's `magFilter` to `'nearest'`.
+In the example above we use a sampler with its default settings.
 Since we are drawing the 5x7 texture larger than it's original 5x7 texels the sampler uses what's called the `magFilter` or, the filter used when magnifying the texture.
 If we change it from `nearest` to to `linear` then it will linearly interpolate between 4 pixels.

-<div class="webgpu-center center"><div data-diagram="linear-interpolation" style="display: inline-block; width: 600px;"></div></div>
+<div class="webgpu-center center diagram"><div data-diagram="linear-interpolation" style="display: inline-block; width: 600px;"></div></div>

 Texture coordinates are often called "UVs" (pronounced you-vees) so, in the diagram above, `uv` is the texture coordinate.
 For a given uv, the closest 4